tskit-dev/tutorials/_sources/viz.md

 So far, we have plotted only very small tree sequences.
 To visualize larger tree sequences it is sometimes advisable to focus on a small region of the genome, possibly even a single tree.
-The `x_lim` parameter allows you to plot the part of a tree sequence that spans a particular genomic region: here's a slighly larger tree sequence with 8 samples, but where we've restricted the amount of the tree sequence we plot:
+The `x_lim` parameter allows you to plot the part of a tree sequence that spans a particular genomic region: here's a slightly larger tree sequence with 8 samples, but where we've restricted the amount of the tree sequence we plot:

 ```{code-cell} ipython3